rikosintie/Discovery/docs/Getting_Started.md

     From [docs.python.org](https://docs.python.org/3.11/using/windows.html)
     Unlike most Unix systems and services, Windows does not include a system supported installation of Python.
 To make Python available, the CPython team has compiled Windows installers with every release for many years.
 These installers are primarily intended to add a per-user installation of Python, with the core interpreter and library being used by a single user.

-Installing Python on WIndows is simple.
+Installing Python on Windows is simple.

 - click the start menu
 - Type `microsoft store` and press `enter`